Cryptocurrency and Tax Guide for New Zealand

 Need more help?

 You may wish to talk to an accountant to help you sort out the tax you owe, or are owed on your cryptocurrency activities.
-We can recommend Tim Doyle, he knows a thing or two about cryptos and tax.

 If you have any comments or suggestions, jump on our forum thread and join the conversation.